Mazda 5 Insurance Rates

 Rates are averaged for all Mazda 5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Mazda 5 Insurance
+How to Find More Affordable Mazda 5 Insurance

-- Drivers that have major violations or accidents may pay on average $1,120 more every year for auto insurance
+- Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,120 more per year to buy Mazda 5 insurance

 Rate Tables and Charts